 The Library is maintained jointly with the Societies for the Promotion of Hellenic and Roman Studies and in association with the Institute of Classical Studies (University of London).
-It contains over 130,000 volumes, 19,500 bound volumes of periodicals and has an international reputation as one of the world’s foremost Classics libraries.
+It contains over 130,000 volumes, 22,000 bound volumes of periodicals, thereby bringing the overall total to almost 152,000 volumes.
+The Library has an international reputation as one of the world’s foremost Classics libraries.

 The recent building work, and subsequent removal of some lockers to a different part of the library, has made us realise just how many of our lockers no longer have their keys - 32 in total!

 We're consequently sending out a plea for our readers to check their bags and pockets to see if they've accidentally walked off with any of the keys after emptying the lockers.
 It's very easily done, so if you do find a key of ours we would be very grateful to have it back (no questions asked!)

 If we don't get the keys back, then there is considerable cost involved in not only changing the locks and having new keys cut, but also paying for the labour to get both of those things done!
 It could easily work out to over £500, which, of course, we would much rather spend on books (or something similarly beneficial for the library.)

 Locker numbers 6, 10, 13, 20, 28, 49 and 56 all had personal items in when they were cleared out for the move, so if you used any of those, and would like to return the keys at the same time as picking up your belongings, that would be wonderful.

 Thank you in advance for all your help!

 The Library Team

 As you will be aware if you've come to the library today, the lobby renovations have now begun and we have crowded our office into the Numismatics Room.
 Thank you to everyone who has borne with us as we try to get sorted (despite on-going technical malfunctions with computers, printers and telephones!), especially if you've had to go back and forth between Numismatics and the lobby due to a shortage of lockers.